-With minor modifications, VAX MACRO-32 sources can be compiled for execution on AlphaServers.
+With minor modifications, VAX MACRO-32 sources can be compiled for execution on Alpha or Integrity servers.

 POSIX Threads Library

 OpenVMS includes a user-mode, multithreading capability called POSIX Threads Library, which provides a POSIX 1003.1-1996 standard style threads interface.
 Additionally, the library provides an interface that is the OpenVMS implementation of Distributed Computing Environment (DCE) threads as defined by The Open Group.